 Preparing for the STAMP

 Come well rested and nourished — and as calm as possible!
 You shouldn't have to do much studying beforehand, but we do advise taking a practice test to get an idea of the format and content of the questions.
 Download the STAMP Student Guide for a practice test, a scoring guide, and other details about the testing process.
 Take an Avant STAMP sample test to familiarize yourself with the layout of the test and the types of prompts that you can expect.
 It is also advisable to read the Avant STAMP 4S Benchmarks and Rubric Guide if you want information about the skills you need to demonstrate to achieve a certain test level.

 Your reading score will be available immediately after you take the test.
-Your writing and speaking scores will take longer to process.
+Your writing, listening, and speaking scores will take longer to process.
 The Department of Global Languages and Cultures will contact you with your final scores.
 Your final scores will determine whether you 1) have established proficiency at the 201 level, or 2) will need to be placed in a 101 or 102 level course.